-During the credit risk identification and measurement, measures are applied that illustrate expected, unexpected and incurred credit losses (represented by loan provisions), generated by the credit portfolio.
+During the credit risk identification and measurement, the Bank uses measures that illustrate expected, unexpected and incurred credit losses (represented by loan provisions), generated by the credit portfolio.
 These are:

-- incurred but not reported losses, for which an impairment provision is created (IBNR), - impairment provisions for incurred and reported losses (loan specific provisions), - expected losses basic risk costs characteristic for a given product, - unexpected losses additional risk costs for which a capital buffer is created.
+- incurred but not reported losses, for which an impairment provision is created (IBNR), - impairment provisions for incurred and reported losses (loan specific provisions),

+- expected losses basic risk costs characteristic for a given product, - unexpected losses additional risk costs for which a capital buffer is created.